Admitting now

 02

-Benzodiazepine withdrawal danger signs
+Sedative withdrawal danger signs

-• Dose escalation beyond prescribed over months
+• Dose escalation beyond started over months

 • Panic symptoms when dose is delayed